 COVID-19 information for patients and whānau with cancer.

-A suite of Te Reo Māori COVID material can be found in the translations section of the COVID-19 website.
+More Te Reo Māori COVID-19 information is also available in the translations section of the COVID-19 website.

 The best source of accurate and up-to-date information is available on the Unite against COVID-19 website.

 Many conditions and treatments can weaken a person's immune system including:

 Having these conditions and treatments can mean you are at a higher risk of severe illness from COVID-19.
 Information for people at higher risk can be found on the COVID-19 website's prepare and stay safe section.

 More information on who is considered at risk and what can be done to manage that risk can be found on the Ministry of Health's webpage for people at higher risk.